COVESIDE FIELDWORK RESIDENCY

 Overview

-Alumni are invited to return to Seguinland for a month-long, place-based residency along the shores of Robinhood Cove.
+Alumni are invited to return to Georgetown for a month-long, place-based fieldwork residency along the shores of Robinhood Cove.

-From mid-May to mid-June, a small group of alumni will spend time getting to know a remarkable coastal landscape of forest, cliffs, and tidal water.
-Together we will ecomap the land—learning to read its ecology, wildlife and patterns—while helping care for the site and envision its future as a place-based learning campus for expanded Seguinland Institute programs.
+From mid-May to mid-June, a small group of alumni will spend time getting to know a remarkable coastal landscape of forest, cliffs, and tidal waters.
+Together we will eco-map the land—learning to read its ecology, wildlife and patterns—while helping care for the site and envisioning its future as a place-based learning campus for expanded Seguinland Institute programs.

-Participants will gain hands-on experience in plant and wildlife identification, field guide creation, stone wall restoration, land stewardship, and early site design while learning from visiting artists, scientists, and craftspeople who will lead workshops throughout the program.
+Participants will gain hands-on experience in plant & wildlife identification, field guide creation, stone wall restoration, land stewardship, and initial site design while learning from visiting artists, scientists, and craftspeople who will lead workshops throughout the program.

-This internship invites alums to explore creative ways of engaging with the natural world.
-Through drawing, writing, observation, and conversation, participants will reflect on their relationship to the land and develop an independent creative project inspired by the landscape to share at the end of the program.
+This fieldwork residency invites alums to explore multiple ways of engaging with the natural world.
+Through drawing, writing, observation, building and conversation, participants will reflect on their relationship to the land and complete an independent project inspired by the landscape to share at the end of the program.

 Open to 5 Alums